 All registrations expire on December 31 of the calendar year and are not pro-rated at any time during the calendar year.

-You must have a copy of your registration number before growing or handling industrial hemp.
-Industrial hemp registration applications submitted with complete and accurate information can take as long as four weeks to process.
+You must have a copy of your registration number before growing or handling hemp.
+Hemp registration applications submitted with complete and accurate information can take as long as four weeks to process.
 Applications containing incomplete or inaccurate information can take longer.

 Additional registration is needed for those wishing to produce or handle agricultural hemp seed.
 The agricultural hemp seed production registration must accompany either a grower or handler registration and is an option on both applications to include.